zlindner/pripol/README.md

 This repository contains the code for my undergraduate research thesis: A Comparative Study of Sequence Classification Models for Privacy Policy Coverage Analysis.
 Awarded "Best Computer Science Poster" at the [2019 CEPS Undergraduate Poster Session](https://www.uoguelph.ca/ceps/events/2019/08/11th-annual-ceps-undergraduate-poster-session).

-The academic paper can be found here: .
+The academic paper can be found in this repository (Paper.pdf).

 ## Built With